mosaicml/composer/docs/source/trainer/numerics.md

 ## Precision

-When discussing number formats, the precision generally refers to the number of total bits used to represent decimal digits (e.g., `fp32` represents numbers using 32-bits of computer memory).
+When discussing number formats, the precision generally refers to the number of bits used to represent decimal digits (e.g., [IEEE Single-precision Floating-point (`fp32`)](https://en.wikipedia.org/wiki/Single-precision_floating-point_format) represents numbers using 32-bits of computer memory).
 Higher precision formats can represent a greater range of numbers and more decimal places compared to lower precision formats.
-However, since lower precision formats utilize fewer bits, they occupy a smaller memory footprint.
-Additionally, depending on the accelerator, lower precision formats can typically unlock more compute resulting in greater overall throughput.
-Therefore it is often advantageous to use half-precision formats to accelerate training.
+However, lower precision formats require less memory and, on many accelerators, enable greater compute throughput.
+Therefore it is often advantageous to use lower precision formats to accelerate training.

-For training, the most commonly used low precision formats are IEEE `fp16` and the Brain Floating Point `bf16` format.
-While both formats utilize the same number of bits in memory, `bf16` offers a greater numerical range than `fp16` at the expense of being able to represent fewer decimal places, resulting in reduced sensitivity.
+For training, the most commonly used low precision formats are the [IEEE Half-precision Floating-point (`fp16`)](https://en.wikipedia.org/wiki/Half-precision_floating-point_format) and the [Brain Floating-point (`bf16`)](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format) formats.
+While both formats utilize the same number of bits in memory, `bf16` offers a greater numerical range than `fp16` at the expense of being able to represent fewer decimal places.

-Please see [Single-precision Floating-point (`fp32`)](https://en.wikipedia.org/wiki/Single-precision_floating-point_format), [Half-precision Floating-point (`fp16`)](https://en.wikipedia.org/wiki/Half-precision_floating-point_format) and [Brain Floating-point (`bf16`)](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format) for additioanl details on the common number formats.

 (amp)=
 ## Automatic Mixed Precision (AMP) Training

-Using half-precision number formats can boost model throughput, though not without issue.
-The reduced representable range and sensitivity of these formats can cause several problems during training such as:
+Using half-precision number formats can boost model throughput, though not necessarily for free.
+The reduced representable range and increased rounding error of these formats can cause several problems during training, such as:

 (gradient_underflow)=
 - Gradient underflow: Very small values can get zeroed out
 - Incorrect weight updates: Small gradient values can lead to no weight updates
 - Activation/Loss overflow: Very large values can roll over to representations of [Infinity](https://en.wikipedia.org/wiki/Infinity#Computing)(`Inf`)or [Not a Number](https://en.wikipedia.org/wiki/NaN) (`NaN`)

-The result is reduced model accuracy.
+The result can be reduced model accuracy or training divergence.

 The solution is to perform mixed precision training, where both single (`fp32`) and half-precision (`fp16`) formats are utilized strategically to avoid the issues above.
 Composer supports Automatic Mixed Precision (AMP) training using PyTorch’s {mod}`torch.cuda.amp` package.
 The Composer {class}`~.Trainer` performs all the heavy lifting and tensor conversions automatically; the user simply has to set `precision='amp'` when initializing the {class}`~.Trainer`.